geunee20/geunee20.github.io/_posts/2024-06-03-Controller-Design-Day-5.md

   slider: true
 ---

+This post builds upon the lecture by [Dr. Jun Ueda](https://www.me.gatech.edu/faculty/ueda), exploring an enhanced control system for multi-link mechanisms.

 # I. Introduction

 On Day 4, I realized that while a PID controller with gravity compensation stabilizes the system faster, it often struggles with overreactions and potential destabilizations.
 This occurs because it focuses solely on angular positions, neglecting angular velocities.